-These are my SQL Server Diagnostic Information Queries for October 2021, aka my DMV Diagnostic Queries.
-They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-These are my SQL Server Diagnostic Information Queries for October 2021.
+These are my SQL Server Diagnostic Information Queries for October 2022, aka my DMV Diagnostic Queries.
+They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a relatively short amount of time.
+This post is about my SQL Server Diagnostic Information Queries for October 2022.

 BTW, I often make additional minor updates to the queries periodically during the month, so if you are in doubt, downloading the latest version is always a good idea.
 They are always available from my Resources page.

 Rather than having a separate blog post for each version, I have just put the links for all twelve major versions in this post.
 There are two separate links for each version.
 The first one on the top left is the actual diagnostic query script, and the one below on the right is the matching blank results spreadsheet, with labeled tabs that correspond to each query in the set.

 Here are links to the latest versions of these queries for SQL Managed Instance, Azure SQL Database, and all available versions of SQL Server: